 Responses this quarter are the most positive they have been in over four years, which indicates heightened confidence from many SME business leaders.
+Across all four core trends, companies are predicting continued growth and are looking to invest in both people and equipment to support this.

 Wherever possible, businesses across the manufacturing sector have continued to operate throughout the pandemic, adapting to deal with each of the challenges they've faced over the past two years.
-Encouragingly, only 37% companies surveyed are now trading below their pre-pandemic position, showing that recovery appears to be underway for most firms.
+Encouragingly, more companies are trading at increased levels compared to their pre-pandemic position, showing that recovery appears to be underway for most firms.